 - Throughout the film, Gough's height is emphasized.
 Can you suggest why this should be so? - Faulkner appears to be 'laid-back', almost casual, throughout the interview, while Whitlam is an upright figure throughout.
 Why do you think this was done? - Comment on the structure of the film.
 To what extent is it chronological?
 Why do you think it starts in 1972, goes to 1951, and then back to 1944? - Early in the film we hear the Intermezzo from Mascagni's opera 'Cavalleria Rusticana'.
-Why do you think this particular piece was chosen? (it recurs at various points throughout the film).
+Why do you think the film).
 Find out about Whitlam's relationship with Italy (besides Leggo advertising!)

-Whitlam identifies the 1944 referendum, in which he campaigned (successfully!) for a 'Yes' vote in his RAAF unit, as a 'galvanising point' for him.
+1944 Whitlam identifies the 1944 referendum, in which he campaigned (successfully!) for a 'Yes' vote in his RAAF unit, as a 'galvanising point' for him.
 This was an attempt by the wartime ALP government to gain greater powers for the Federal government at the expense of the states, in particular for the Reconstruction period following the war.

-- What were the powers the ALP government wished to gain for the Federal government after the war?

-- Why was the referendum unsuccessful?
+What were the powers the ALP government wished to gain for the Federal government after the war?
+Why was the referendum unsuccessful?
+How did clockwise from top left:

-- How did

-the Uniform Taxation Act increase the Commonwealth government's powers at this time?
+the Uniform Taxation Act increase

-How was Whitlam able to use the Australian Constitution later to largely control State Government spending?
+Australian Constitution later to largely control State Government spending?